exercism/v3/languages/ruby/exercises/concept/enumeration/.docs/instructions.md

 You run an online fashion boutique.
-Black Friday is coming up, so you want to create some functionality to help you take stock of your inventory to make sure you're ready.
+Your big annual sale is coming up, so you want to create some functionality to help you take stock of your inventory to make sure you're ready.

 A single item in the inventory is represented by a hash, and the whole inventory is an array of these hashes.